Fire and rescue services

 Foreigners have been targeted in private homes in Nairobi, tourist areas and while travelling by road.
 Several incidents have occurred at night outside residential security gates.

-Violent crime is common in the Nairobi suburbs of Eastleigh and Kibera.
+Violent crime is particularly common in the Nairobi suburbs of Eastleigh and Kibera.
+Take extra precautions in these areas.

 If you're living in Kenya, invest in strong personal security measures.
 Regularly review your personal security arrangements.